nholloh/daisyui-mcp/README.md

 - **Control over updates** – You might want to run the server with a known‑good set of docs, and only update when you explicitly choose to.
 This separation lets you keep the server running while you fetch updates independently.

 > **If you don’t need custom components and prefer a one‑step launch**, you can create a simple wrapper script (`.bat`, `.sh`, or `.ps1`) that runs both commands sequentially, or modify the server to call the update function on startup.
 The current design prioritizes flexibility for users who want to keep their own modifications.

+### Stdio vs HTTP/SSE: Which one should I use?

+The Model Context Protocol supports two modes of communication. **Stdio** (Standard Input/Output) is the most common; your AI editor spawns the server as a local process.
+It is highly secure and ties the server's lifecycle directly to the editor. **HTTP/SSE** allows the server to run as a standalone web service (e.g., in a background Docker container).
+This prevents local environment pollution, and modern editors like VS Code (via GitHub Copilot) and Zed support it natively!
+Use HTTP/SSE if you are using multiple editors or tools that should be able to access the DaisyUI MCP Server, or in case you want to host it somewhere to use for multiple developers.

 ## ❗ Disclaimer